 How to keep your top floor apartment cool

 So how do you beat the heat in a top-floor apartment or high-rise home?
-We have a number of methods, from those that are quick and effective when the room is already too hot, to those that will help stop it from getting too stuffy in the first place.
+We have a number of methods (many that we've tried and tested ourselves), from those that are quick and effective when the room is already too hot, to those that will help stop it from getting too stuffy in the first place.
+We promise, these hacks really do work!

 1. Vent and get air circulating